wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

   up to $50-100/hr for mowing and landscaping.
 Typical LawnMowingOnline.com contractors are people making minimum wage.

+#### Downsides

+As part of the "low-end" aspects, (to my knowledge) the individual workers are not required to carry insurance, although some of them advertise that they do in their site profiles.
+My home owners' insurance happens to protect against personal injury liabilities, so it's a risk I can afford.

 Aside from my purchases, I don't have any affiliation with LawnMowingOnline.com.